Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 In our experience, sharing your salary expectations can work against you in receiving a fair offer.
 Meta might tell you that if they know your salary expectations then they can try to find the best deal for both you and their team.
 But remember that they’re working for Meta, not you.

 If you share a lower compensation than what they could offer, they are more likely to offer you that low compensation.
 If you throw out a number higher than what they could offer, there is a chance that they could become disinterested and decide to go with a different candidate.
 Further, it doesn’t make sense to discuss compensation before you learn more about the specific role, Meta’s benefits and compensation, and whether those aspects feel like a good fit for you.
-After all, you’re also interviewing them.
+After all, you’re also interviewing them to see if this role is something you want to pursue so be sure to overcome these Meta recruiter tactics by following our Salary Expectation Responses.

 Don't be afraid to negotiate with Meta.